GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/declare_permissions/index.md

 : Gives access to the <a href="/docs/extensions/reference/declarativeNetRequest/">chrome.declarativeNetRequest</a> API.

 `"declarativeNetRequestWithHostAccess"`
-: Gives extension access to the <a href="/docs/extensions/reference/declarativeNetRequest/">chrome.declarativeNetRequest</a> API.
-Also requires host permissions to the request URL and initiator to act on a request.
+: Gives access to the <a href="/docs/extensions/reference/declarativeNetRequest/">chrome.declarativeNetRequest</a> API when host permissions are required.

 `"declarativeNetRequestFeedback"`
 : Gives access to events and methods within the <a